-Our Academy for the Study and Performance of Classical Concerti is multi-dimensional.
+The Academy for the Study and Performance of Classical Concerti is multi-dimensional.
 We are about knowledge and the enthusiasm for learning.
 The success of our program each year results from our unique format of combining the following elements:

-There are three ways to participate:
+There are four ways to participate:

-Soloist - Single Concerto Movement
+Festival Soloist - Single Concerto Movement

-Soloist - Complete Concerto
+Festival Soloist - Complete Concerto

-The Viennese classical tradition of piano performance:
+1. Viennese classical tradition of piano performance:

-Preparing for your rehearsals with chamber orchestra:
+2. Preparing for your rehearsals with chamber orchestra:

 “Papageno at the Piano: those Mini-Operas Mozart called Piano Concerti”

-Let the excitement begin!
+Let the journey continue!